6063-zc2913/Mid-Term/README.md

 A line is composed of countless points, and the distance between the detected mouse and the point is dx and dy.
 I use offset to represent the displacement of each point, and the calculation of the displacement depends on the distance d.
 The sin(d/50) part makes the shape of the wave change at a certain frequency, and waveHeight controls the amplitude of the wave.
 And when it is detected that the mouse is not moving, it becomes a straight line.

 Finally, draw the waves.
 The highest point of the line is the distance from the point to the mouse.
 Since there are many waves, I directly use translate() to copy the waves one by one, but this seems like I have too much repeated code.
 Is there any way to directly copy the lines without too many repeat code?

+Part3:
+First, I preloaded two pictures I drew, namely boat and lightning.
+For Boat, my initial idea was to make the boat rise and fall with the waves.
+However, it's challenging to achieve this because when the waves' peaks are too high, the boat gets buried under other waves, making it look chaotic.
+So, I just made the boat and waves move independently.
+When the mouse movement is detected, the boat randomly rotates in a fixed position, while the waves rise and fall with a cosine function.

+For Boat roatation, I used Math.random() to randomly generate a  number in the range -50 to 50.
+Then use imageRotation to control the rotation angle.

+I want a lightning effect to appear when the mouse clicked, and this effect only lasts for a short time.
+So I first used the image function to draw two lightning pictures, located at different positions on the canvas.
+Then use count to detect the time when the lightning image appears.
+If count is equal to 50, it means that 50 frames of lightning images have been drawn, so showImage needs to be set to false to stop drawing lightning images.
+Finally, the count is reset to 0 in preparation for drawing the lightning image again on the next mouse click event.